-A potentially interesting question to examine how ideal quantum annealing, with no noise or environment interaction, would sample the same Ising model with $0$ Ising coefficients (e.g. only the transverse field Hamiltonian).

-Another potentially interesting analysis on this existing data from \texttt{DW\_2000Q\_LANL} would to to determine if there are strong cross-qubit correlations on the chip.
-If such correlations exist, then this would indicate cross-talk errors.
+A potentially interesting analysis on this existing data from \texttt{DW\_2000Q\_LANL} would be to determine if there are strong cross-qubit correlations on the chip.
+If such correlations exist, then this could indicate cross-talk errors from the control system.